-As at 31 December 2019, the following risks were identified by the Bank as top and emerging risks;
+As at 31 December 2020, the following risks were identified by the Bank as top and emerging risks:

-- Operational Risk now renamed 'Non-Financial Risk' the Bank continues to focus on continuous training like upscaling of local Risk Stewards, operational risk bootcamp follow up and proactive engagement with Regional Risk Steward. - Outsourcing and Third Party Services the Bank has strengthened essential governance processes and relevant policies relating to how it identifies, assesses, mitigates and manages risk across the range of third parties with which it does business.
+- 'Non-Financial Risk' the Bank continues to focus on continuous training such as upskilling of local Risk Stewards and proactive engagement with Regional Risk Steward.
+CRO remains accountable for Non-Financial Risk but recruitment is currently underway for additional resource, which will provide the Bank with dedicated operational risk oversight and resilience risk stewardship. - Third Party Risk the Bank has strengthened essential governance processes and relevant policies relating to how it identifies, assesses, mitigates and manages risk across the range of third parties with which it does business and it continues to improve. - The Bank also continues to monitor the uncertain macro-economic environment, particularly in light of the ongoing pressures seen as a result of the ongoing Covid-19 pandemic.